fionaochs/DNA-sequence-translation/readMe.md

 # DNA Sequence Translator
-Inputted DNA sequence is found at a specific location in the corresponding protein, that is then mapped to an organism, by searching through list of genomes for the organism and location that the sequence was found at.
+Inputted DNA sequence filters through organism genomes from Genbank files for matching sequence in a protein.
+Once the sequence matches a portion of the corresponding protein CDS (coding sequence) region, the function will return the organism and location the sequence was found at in the protein.
-Utilized CDS (coding sequence) regions, to get the translateed protein name from the DNA sequence.

 Organism genomes were obtained using GenBank files from NCBI, <br/> i.e. [complete genome for Paramecium bursaria Chlorella virus](https://www.ncbi.nlm.nih.gov/nuccore/NC_000852.5)